 Other tips for helping those with memory loss can include asking “yes” or “no” questions in conversation and limiting options when you ask a question involving choices.
 Instead of asking what they’d like to do that day, you might ask “would you like to go to the park, or for a drive?”
 Also, it helps to avoid chastising your loved one when they have trouble.
 It might be tempting to ask them “don’t you remember?” but this can cause stress and confusion.

-Memory care is a crucial component of senior care and helping our elders live full lives even when they undergo physical, mental, or emotional changes.
+Memory care is a crucial component of senior care and helping our senior loved ones live full lives even when they undergo physical, mental, or emotional changes.
 One of the wonderful things about music is that even when many things have changed—our bodies, our memories, our moods—it’s one thing we can count on.
 The way it affects us is constant throughout our lives.
 We can always count on music to invoke powerful feelings that remind us of what in us is essentially human, at all ages and stages.